-Does site speed impact conversion rate of eCommerce websites?
+Does site speed impact the conversion rate of eCommerce websites?

-Whether you’re a business that is looking to increase subscribers or sell products online, site load time is significant for user experience conversions.
+Whether you’re a business looking to increase subscribers or sell products online, site load time is significant for user experience conversions.

 Does a slower website mean lost conversions?